-In my research for my latest book, 5 Ministry Killers and How to Defeat Them, I discovered that pastors are often the loneliest people in the church, second perhaps only to their wives.
+In my research for my second book, 5 Ministry Killers and How to Defeat Them, I discovered that pastors are often the loneliest people in the church, second perhaps only to their wives.
+I learned some sobering insight from several sources.
+In this post I unpack the concept of relational anorexia for pastors.

 In other words, we don’t seek out safe people to help us process ongoing ministry issues until they escalate into major crises.
 Even then, many pastors suffer alone.

 We’ve probably all preached that God created us for deep relationship with others.
 But just as anorexia (the word actually means “no appetite”) can cause a person literally to feel no hunger even though he is starving, relational anorexia can keep us from feeling our inner hunger for deep relationships.
-Henry Cloud and John’s Townsend’s Safe People lists these indicators that we might have relational anorexia.
+Henry Cloud and John’s Townsend describe in their book Safe People these indicators that we might have relational anorexia.

 - I am uncomfortable with people and relaxed when alone.